slimsolz/sawaup-challenge-api/README.md

 ## Documentation

-- Find app documentation at `/api-docs`
+- Find app documentation at `https://sawaup-challenge.onrender.com/api-docs`

+## Using the Live App

+- The live application is hosted at `https://sawaup-challenge.onrender.com/api/v1` (note: don't for get to include `/api/v1/` when making a request to any endpoint)

 ## Technologies